Let’s get serious about testing for Lyme Disease.

 Imagine a world where the approved screening test for a disease running rampant misses 55% or more positive individuals.

-Imagine a world where a second screening test is available, but this test still miss 20-30% of positive individuals.
+Imagine a world where a second screening test is available, but this test still misses 20-30% of positive individuals.
 Imagine a world, where the CDC has removed vital pieces of information from this test, making accurate diagnosis extremely difficult.

 Imagine a world where insurance only pays for these two tests, a world where the government, insurance companies, and CDC stick their heads in the ground and refuse to acknowledge there is a problem.